danielhocevar/BigDataBowl2023/README.md

 ### Formulas

-Our Formulas directory contains a pdf containing the formulas we applied to develop our CPP model in addition to our OPLE/DPLE Survival Analysis Metric.
+Our Formulas directory contains a pdf with the formulas we applied to develop our CPP model in addition to our OPLE/DPLE Survival Analysis Metric.

 ### Figures